Skip to content

 Plugins are loaded from:

-1. .opencode/plugin directory either in your proejct
+1. .opencode/plugin directory either in your project

 2. Or, globally in ~/.config/opencode/plugin